sndrs/postcss-atomised/README.md

 <div class="a c g h"></div>
 ```

-This means you should be able to write your CSS in a super-modular way, without worrying about the bloat.
+This should mean you can the get benefit of writing CSS in an insolated, super-modular fashion without worrying about the bloat of duplication (the only way you could serve a smaller stylesheet would be to use fewer styles).

-### Selector requirements
+### Restrictions
 - only single class selectors can be atomised (other selectors will pass straight through)
 - pseudo selectors/elements are fine
 - multiple/duplicate selectors are fine